Technology Entrepreneurship and Innovation in Israel

 All travel within Israel for program activities is included in the program fee paid to KU, but students will make their own arrangements for travel to and from Israel.

-The Office of Study Abroad will identify a group flight recommendation and students are responsible for making their travel arrangements according to the group plan in early November.
+Study Abroad & Global Engagement will identify a group flight recommendation and students are responsible for making their travel arrangements according to the group plan in early November.

 Site visits and excursions include: